hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="CryptoGetAccountBalanceQuery"></a>

 ### CryptoGetAccountBalanceQuery
- Get the balance of a cryptocurrency account.
-This returns only the balance, so it is a smaller and faster reply than CryptoGetInfo, which returns the balance plus additional information.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |